Consolidated PBY Catalina: Night attack and naval interdiction

 The Royal Australian Air Force (RAAF) also operated Catalinas as night raiders, with four squadrons Nos.
-11, 20, 42, and 43 laying mines from 23 April 1943 until July 1945 in the southwest Pacific deep in Japanese-held waters, bottling up ports and shipping routes and forcing ships into deeper waters to become targets for U.S. submarines; they tied up the major strategic ports such as Balikpapan which shipped 80% of Japanese oil supplies.
+11, 20, 42, and 43 laying mines from 23 April 1943 until July 1945 in the southwest Pacific deep in Japanese-held waters, bottling up ports and shipping routes and forcing ships into deeper waters to become targets for U.S. submarines; they tied up the major strategic ports such as Balikpapan, which shipped 80% of Japanese oil supplies.
 In late 1944, their mining missions sometimes exceeded 20 hours in duration and were carried out from as low as 200 ft in the dark.
 Operations included trapping the Japanese fleet in Manila Bay in assistance of General Douglas MacArthur's landing at Mindoro in the Philippines.
-Australian Catalinas also operated out of Jinamoc in the Leyte Gulf, and mined ports on the Chinese coast from Hong Kong to as far north as Wenchow.
-Both USN and RAAF Catalinas regularly mounted nuisance night bombing raids on Japanese bases, with the RAAF claiming the slogan "The First and the Furthest".
+RAAF Catalinas also operated out of Jinamoc in the Leyte Gulf, and mined ports on the Chinese coast from Hong Kong to as far north as Wenzhou.
+Both USN and RAAF Catalinas regularly mounted nuisance night-bombing raids on Japanese bases, with the RAAF claiming the slogan "The First and the Furthest".
 Targets of these raids included a major base at Rabaul.
 RAAF aircrews, like their U.S. Navy counterparts, employed "terror bombs", ranging from scrap metal and rocks to empty beer bottles with razor blades inserted into the necks, to produce high-pitched screams as they fell, keeping Japanese soldiers awake and scrambling for cover.
 There was a Catalina base on Drimmie Head on the Gove Peninsula in the Northern Territory.

 Search and rescue

 Catalinas were employed by every branch of the U.S. military as rescue aircraft.
 A PBY piloted by LCDR Adrian Marks (USN) rescued 56 sailors in high seas from the heavy cruiser Indianapolis after the ship was sunk during World War II.
-When there was no more room inside, the crew tied sailors to the wings.
-The aircraft could not fly in this state; instead it acted as a lifeboat, protecting the sailors from exposure and the risk of shark attack, until rescue ships arrived.
+With no more room inside, the crew tied sailors to the wings.
+The aircraft could not fly in this state; instead, it acted as a lifeboat, protecting the sailors from exposure and the risk of shark attack, until rescue ships arrived.
 Catalinas continued to function in the search-and-rescue role for decades after the end of the war.